ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: ORAB Detection Dataset

 \subsection{Data Collection}

-The source of the first dataset is made up of publicly available fully de-identified EHR notes of the MIMIC-IV database \citep{Johnson2023-fg}.
+The source of the first dataset is made up of publicly available fully de-identified EHR notes of the MIMIC-IV \citep{Johnson2023-fg}.
 ORABs are uncommon events.
 To increase the likelihood that our annotated data incorporate ORABs, we sorted out patients at risk of opioid misuse based on repetitive opioid use and diagnosis related to opioid misuse.
 Specifically, we first extracted EHR notes mentioning opioids with the generic and brand name of opioid medications.
 In addition, we selected patients diagnosed based on their ICD codes.
 Detailed information on opioid medications (and their generic names), and ICD codes utilized for filtering EHR notes are presented in Appendix~\ref{apx:data_cnstrct}.

 Among 331,794 EHR notes of 299,712 patients in MIMIC-IV database, we found that approximately 57\% of patients were prescribed opioids during their hospitalization.
 Then, we selected patients who were repeatedly prescribed (more than twice) opioids.
 In addition, we chose patients who were diagnosed with drug poisoning and drug dependence based on the ICD codes.
 Overall, there are 3,904 patients who are satisfied the aforementioned conditions.
 Among them, we randomly select 750 notes from a randomly sampled 500 patients for annotation.
-Figure~\ref{fig:demographic_statistics} presents the socio-demographic statistics of the sampled patients.
-Herein, we can notice that the number of male and female is balanced.